 - ACC (Associate Certified Coach) – International Coaching Federation, 2013

 - CPC (Certified Professional Coach) – Leadership That Works, 2012

-- President of Small Residential & Commercial Remodeling Company (8 years)
+- Owner/President of Residential & Commercial Remodeling Company (8 years), Reston, VA

 College and Grad School Education